plerpsandplerps/Sprouting-Tales/docs/Playing the Game/Playing Adventurers/PlayingAdventurers.md

 Whenever a Player has a [Discovery](Discoveries) in their Roots while [Resting](Rest), they [share discoveries](Share-Discoveries).

-## Player Cards
+## Player Card Zones

-The set of cards a Player has are a physical representation of their fictional Adventurer.
-These cards always exist in a **Zone**, a space with defined characteristics.
-The zones and their various characteristics are listed below:
+Players' cards always exist in a zone.
+Learn more about [Player Card Zones here](PlayerCardZones).

 <!--